91 - SURAH ASH SHAMS

 Placed after inner darkness and inner brightness, this verse reveals the mechanism of transformation.
 When the masculine and feminine attributes within you are aligned, covering gives way to unveiling.
 Awareness no longer swings between extremes but rests in balance, allowing life to be met with clarity, softness, and truth together.

-92.4 Indeed, sa'yakum / your inner striving (directed movement of consciousness) are lashattaa / surely varied (striving is not uniform).
+92.4 Indeed, saʿyakum / your inner striving (the directed movement of consciousness) is la-shattaa / surely varied (moving in many directions).

-92.5 Then as for whoever a'ta / release their attachment and taqaa / mindfully guard (awareness),
+92.5 Then as for whoever aʿṭaa / releases (what they hold, their attachments), and ittaqaa / mindfully guards (their awareness),

 92.6 And shaddaqa / truthfulness with the best,